museomix/museomix.org/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 4. Under the settings, review options that are enabled.
 The plugin will operate very well without changing any settings.
 You may wish to update Web Services APIs for reporting spam and change the captcha settings from the default OpenCapture.

 == Changelog ==

+= 6.13 =
+* Added IP address to debug info.
+* Added some extra checks on the invalid ip routine to avoid throwing an error on really broken IP addresses.
+* Added new PayPal allow IP ranges.
+* Added ClickBank IP addresses to Misc Allow List
+* Preserved 404 status return on malicious 404 checks.
+Tell spammers nothing to see here, move along.
+* Added a second security check to Ajax functions.
+* Added an additional spam check on logins and registrations in case theme or plugin hides login event.
+(This is a big deal).
+* Fixed bug in Hosting check module.
+Was reporting false positives.
+Fixed same bug in three other modules.
+* fixed bug from 4.3 (or 4.4) that caused the plugin to send out an extra email to the users on registration.
+* Disabled Botscout support.
+The service lowered their daily limits making it dangerous to rely on.
+* Fixed bug in ChkValid that allowed some ips to pass early.
+* stopped showing passwords on failed login attempts.
+Users complained.
+Might be a security risk.
+* removed admin registration link from email routine.
+WP kept breaking my code.
+I will put it back some day.
+* experimental add-on install seems to work.
+Still testing.
+* I did not update the country ips or the deny lists.
+I may make these add-ons in the future.
+* I did not get around to adding threat scan exceptions for WP 4.3 and 4.4.
+Will add in next release.
+Threat scan will thow a bunch of false positives.
+* fixed issue with plugin getting confused between Great Britain and United Kingdom.
+Not the same thing.
+* Removed OpenCaptcha - gives me a 500 error all the time.
+Need to use google or dumb or nothing (looking for an open captcha alternative).

 = 6.12 =
 * Removed a pregreplace backdoor signature from threat scan.
 Securi thinks that my search for the string is the actual string, so it reported the plugin as malware.
 I will release immediately.